FromATP/iir-project/README.md

 The occurrence of names in each chapter is saved as a 0-1 numpy matrix (```dtype=int32```).
 If the element in position $(i, j)$ is 1, it means the $i$th chapter has the $j$th name.

 The matrix is saved as ```data/occur_matrix.npy```.

+#### data compression

+The scale of this matrix is (62, 1298).
+However, only 2805 of its elements is 1.
+So it's a sparse matrix, we could only store those indices that is 1.

+Moreover, the row and col indices could be saved as no more than 2 bytes.
+So we could compress these data using *variable-bytes* algorithm.

+The compressed data is saved as ```data/occur_matrix_compressed.bin```.
+After compression, the size of matrix shrinks from 315kb to 8kb.

+### interface